asmagill/hammerspoon_asm/canvas/README.md

 The canvas elements are defined in an array, and each entry of the array is a table of key-value pairs describing the element at that position.
 Elements are rendered in the order in which they are assigned to the array (i.e. element 1 is drawn before element 2, etc.).

+Attributes for canvas elements are defined in [hs._asm.canvas.attributes](#attributes).
 All canvas elements require the `type` field; all other attributes have default values.
 Fields required to properly define the element (for example, `frame` for the `rectangle` element type) will be copied into the element definition with their default values if they are not specified at the time of creation.
 Optional attributes will only be assigned in the element definition if they are specified.
 When the module requires the value for an element's attribute it first checks the element definition itself, then the defaults are looked for in the canvas defaults, and then finally in the module's built in defaults (specified in the descriptions below).

 Matrix operations which can be assigned to element `transformation` attributes can be found in the [MATRIX.md](MATRIX.md) file.
 Examples of this module in use can found in the [EXAMPLES.md](EXAMPLES.md) file.